MarketSquare/robotframework-robocop/CONTRIBUTING.rst

 Robocop output will be compared with content of ``expected_output.txt`` file.

 When updating ``expected_output.txt`` file you can use two macro variables: ``${rules_dir}`` and ``${/}``.
-The first is path to rules directory (so the correct path in robocop output will be printed) and the second is path separator - \ under Windows and / under Linux.
+The first is path to rules directory (so the correct path in Robocop output will be printed) and the second is path separator - \ under Windows and / under Linux.

 If you wish to use additional configuration or use different that default test data directory follow